JuliaSmoothOptimizers/PartiallySeparableSolvers.jl/docs/src/tutorial.md

 ```math
 \nabla^2 f(x) = \sum_{i=1}^N U_i^\top \nabla^2 f_i (U_i x) U_i,
 ```
-to produce partitioned a quasi-Newton approximation
+to maintain a partitioned a quasi-Newton approximation
 ```math
 B = \sum_{i=1}^N U_i^\top B_{i} U_i,
 ```
-where each $B_{i} \approx \nabla^2 f_i$.
+where each $B_{i} \approx \nabla^2 f_i$ has size $n_i \times n_i$.

-The usual quasi-Newton updates SR1, BFGS or limited-memory variant LSR1, LBFGS approximate $\nabla^2 f(x)\approx B$ by low rank updates producing inevitably a dense approximations.
+The usual quasi-Newton updates, such as SR1, BFGS, or their limited-memory variants LSR1 or LBFGS approximate $\nabla^2 f(x)\approx B$ by low rank updates producing inevitably dense approximations.
-By relying on element Hessian approximations $B_i$, updated at each iterate, the partitioned updates keep the Hessian sparse structure and perform updates of rank $\min(\lambda N,n), \; \lambda = 1,2$ depending on the update applied to $B_i$.
+By relying on element Hessian approximations $B_i$, updated at each iteration, the partitioned updates respect the Hessian sparsity structure and perform updates of rank $\min(\lambda N,n), \; \lambda = 1,2$ depending on the update applied to $B_i$.

-See [PartitionedStructures.jl tutorial](https://JuliaSmoothOptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) to get more details about partitioned quasi-Newton approximation and how it compares with BFGS.
+See [PartitionedStructures.jl tutorial](https://JuliaSmoothOptimizers.github.io/PartitionedStructures.jl/dev/tutorial/) to get more details about partitioned quasi-Newton approximations and how they compare with standard updates.
-Some of these partitioned quasi-Newton methods are detail in the reference below, and some are news (see PartitionedStructures.jl).
+Some of these partitioned quasi-Newton methods are detailed in the reference below, and some are new (see PartitionedStructures.jl).
 #### Reference
-* A. Griewank and P. Toint, [*Partitioned variable metric updates for large structured optimization problems*](10.1007/BF01399316), Numerische Mathematik volume, 39, pp. 119--137, 1982.
+* A. Griewank and P. Toint, [*Partitioned variable metric updates for large structured optimization problems*](https://link.springer.com/article/10.1007/BF01399316), Numerische Mathematik volume, 39, pp. 119--137, 1982.

-## Run a partitioned quasi-Newton solver
+## Running a partitioned quasi-Newton solver
-For now, PartiallySeparableSolvers.jl supports either an [ADNLPModel](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl), which is defined by pure julia code, or a [MathOptNLPModel](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl) based on a [JuMP](https://github.com/jump-dev/JuMP.jl) model.
+For now, PartiallySeparableSolvers.jl supports [ADNLPModel](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl)s, which are defined by pure julia code, or [MathOptNLPModel](https://github.com/JuliaSmoothOptimizers/NLPModelsJuMP.jl)s based on [JuMP](https://github.com/jump-dev/JuMP.jl) models.
-Wether the model used, running the solver will return a [`GenericExecutionStats`](https://juliasmoothoptimizers.github.io/SolverCore.jl/dev/reference/#SolverCore.GenericExecutionStats).
+Regardless of which model is used, the solver returns a [`GenericExecutionStats`](https://juliasmoothoptimizers.github.io/SolverCore.jl/dev/reference/#SolverCore.GenericExecutionStats).

 ### An `ADNLPModel`
-You first define the function that you seek to minimize and wrap it an `ADNLPModel`:
+Let's first define the function that we seek to minimize and wrap it into an `ADNLPModel`:
 ```@example PSSolver
 using ADNLPModels